xin-huang/SeleDiff/README.md

 ### Var File

 The Var file is the output file from the first sub-command `var`, which stores variances of pairwise population demography parameters.
-When using sub-command `scan` to estimate selection differences, `SeleDiff` uses `--var` option to accept a a *TAB* delimited file without header that specifies variances of population demography parameters between two populations.
+When using sub-command `scan` to estimate selection differences, `SeleDiff` uses `--var` option to accept a a *SPACE* delimited file without header that specifies variances of population demography parameters between two populations.

         YRI CEU 1.547660
         YRI CHS 1.639591
         CEU CHS 0.989241

 The first two columns are the population IDs, and the third column is the variance of population demography parameter of the two populations.

 ### Divergence Time File

-When using sub-command `scan` to estimate selection differences, `SeleDiff` uses `--time` option to accept a *TAB* delimited file without header that specifies divergence time between two populations.
+When using sub-command `scan` to estimate selection differences, `SeleDiff` uses `--time` option to accept a *SPACE* delimited file without header that specifies divergence time between two populations.

         YRI CEU 5000
         YRI CHS 5000
         CEU CHS 3000

 The first two columns are the population IDs, and the third column is the divergence time of the two populations.